uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti_8.md

 This is a legacy software and it is no longer supported by University of Helsinki.
 Please see [guidelines how to install most recent ATLAS.ti](atlasti).
+ATLAS.ti 9 will automatically import your data from ATLAS.ti 8.

 ### Setting up the project